awsdocs/aws-java-developer-guide/doc_source/examples-pinpoint-update-channel.rst

    :dedent: 2
    :language: java

-See the :sdk-examples-java-pinpoint:`complete example <CreateApp.java>` on GitHub.
+See the :sdk-examples-java-pinpoint:`complete example <UpdateChannel.java>` on GitHub.

 More Information